Truck Accident Statistics

 Though the fast speeds of the highways might suggest a greater risk of accident, truck crashes tend to occur most on other type of major roads.
-59 percent of all accidents occurred on other common major roads, giving those locales the top ranking for fatalities involving a semi-truck.
-Accidents on minor roads accounted for the remaining nine percent.
+63 percent of all accidents occurred on other common major roads, giving those locales the top ranking for fatalities involving a semi-truck.
+Accidents on minor roads accounted for the remaining 6 percent.

 The time of day you are driving can also make you safer on the road.
 According to the Insurance Institute for Highway Safety, most truck crashes occurred between noon and 3:00 p.m. in 2017.
 With a total of 18.5 percent of all truck crashes throughout the day and night happening between these hours, it resulted in the deaths of 782 individuals.

 The safest time to drive was between midnight and 3:00 a.m.
-However, during this time period, seven percent of the large truck accidents occurred and still resulted in the deaths of 249 individuals.
+However, during this time period, 7.6 percent of the large truck accidents occurred and still resulted in the deaths of 321 individuals.

 You might think that weekends see the largest number of fatalities from accidents with large trucks, but this is not true.
-Mondays, Wednesdays and Thursdays saw a higher number of accidents with large trucks in 2014.
-In fact, over half of accident deaths due to collisions with large trucks occurred on these three days of the week resulting in a total of 1,893 fatalities.
+Tuesdays, Thursdays and Fridays saw a higher number of accidents with large trucks in 2017.
+In fact, over half of accident deaths due to collisions with large trucks occurred on these three days of the week resulting in a total of 2,173 fatalities.

-The safest day of the week during 2014 was Sunday, which saw seven percent of the fatalities from large truck accidents.
-In 2014, 239 individuals lost their lives on a Sunday.
+The safest day of the week during 2017 was Sunday, which saw 6.8 percent of the fatalities from large truck accidents.
+In 2017, 287 individuals lost their lives on a Sunday.10

-Truck crash attorneys at Isaacs & Isaacs are experienced in investigating the cause of an accident to determine fault and securing damages for injured victims.
+Truck accident attorneys at Isaacs & Isaacs are experienced in investigating the causes of an accident to determine fault and securing damages for injured victims.
 We investigate the accident using police reports, video cam and witness accounts to do this as well as accident reconstruction reports, including black box reports.
 Having vast experience in truck accident cases and understanding the trauma and uncertainness for the future of those who have an injury from a truck accident helps us provide what you need.
 We can guide you through what to do after a truck accident.